 Since reinitialising the 8259 unmasks all IRQ lines, it is usually best done with interrupts disabled at the CPU level.

 It's advisable to mask IRQs for any devices (any IRQ lines) that are not specifically handled.
 Unmasking them can only result in useless interrupts.
-In the case of level-triggered IRQs this can even result in an endless series of interrupts with no time in between (assuming that the handler sends an EOI).
+In the case of level-triggered IRQs this can even result in an endless series of interrupts with no delay between them (assuming that the handler sends an EOI).

-Micro-channel (MCA) based systems (80's-90's, rare even then) use level-triggered interrupts even for system board devices, and require the 8259s are initialised to use level-triggering.
+Micro-channel (MCA) based systems (80's-90's, rare even then) use level-triggered interrupts even for system board devices, and require that the 8259s are initialised to use level-triggering.
 They do not support the ELCR registers.
+These interrupt controllers have an ACPI ID of PNP0002 (but I do not know if such machines ever supported ACPI).

 Please use comments for suggestions or corrections only.